How to Handle the Google Attack Page

 Google has an automated system that searches for websites on which malicious activity is detected and creates a blacklist based on their findings.
 A user attempting to access a blacklisted site can be redirected to an "interstitial page" (the "Reported Attack Site!" page):

 Google will notify the owner of any site it adds to its blacklist.
-In order to receive the notification, the site must be set up with Google Webmaster Tools.
+The site must be set up with Google Webmaster Tools to receive the notification.

 To remove the Google Attack Page, you will first need to remove the malware, secure your site, and submit your request to Google for a malware review to be removed from their blacklist.
 HostGator cannot directly assist you with this process.